-If your shower gets a build up of soap scum, has water scale clogging your pipes or your freezer produces cloudy ice cubes, you are experiencing hard water problems.
-Hard water can not only cause costly issues for plumbing systems and home appliance, but it can also harm people’s skin and hair.
+If your shower gets a buildup of soap scum, your pipes are clogged by water scale, or your freezer produces cloudy ice cubes, you are experiencing hard water problems.
+Hard water can not only cause costly issues for plumbing systems and home appliances, but it can also harm people’s skin and hair.

 What Causes Hard Water?

-How to Treat Hard Water
+How to Remove Hard Water Stains

 In an empty spray bottle mix 50 percent water and 50 percent vinegar.
 Spray the mixture on your hard water stains, and let it sit for 5-15 minutes.
 Use a small brush or toothbrush to scrub away the stain.
 Wipe the surface clean with a wet towel.
 If this does not remove the stain, add some baking soda to the vinegar and water in a bowl and use the brush to apply it to the stain.
 Additionally there are hard water stain removers you can find in a grocery or hardware store.